part-time-summer-2019/week6/2-Classes-Loops-TemplateStrings-TaggedTemplates-Operators/README.md

-# ES6: Objects, Classes teamplateStrings, taggedTemplates, restSpreadOperations, additional JS methods, loops, iterables, promises
+# ES6: Objects, Classes, taggedTemplates, restSpreadOperations, additional JS methods, loops, iterables, promises

 ## Topics covered:

 ### 0) Objects

 [Javascript Object Model](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Details_of_the_Object_Model)
+ - A prototype-based language, such as JavaScript, does not make any distinction between classes and objects: it simply has objects.
+A prototype-based language has the notion of a prototypical object, an object used as a template from which to get the initial properties for a new object.
+Any object can specify its own properties, either when you create it or at run time.
+In addition, any object can be associated as the prototype for another object, allowing the second object to share the first object's properties.

 ### 1) Classes